Midwife

 Midwives need to have knowledge of:

-- different cultures, beliefs and traditions surrounding pregnancy and childbirth
+• different cultural beliefs and traditions about pregnancy and childbirth

-- how babies develop during pregnancy and after birth
+• development of babies during pregnancy and after birth

-- how to monitor mothers and babies in pregnancy, labour and birth, including the use of technology such as ultrasound equipment and heart rate monitors.
+• monitoring mothers and babies in pregnancy, labour and birth, including using ultrasound equipment and heart rate monitors.

 Working conditions